widdowquinn/find_differential_primers/README.md

 ## Usage

+### Summary

 This new version of `diagnostic_primers` (formerly `find_differential_primers`) now uses a subcommand model, like the tools `git` and `subversion`.
 These execute the following subtasks, some or all of which may be required in a primer design run.

-* `process`: Validate the configuration file and stitch input contig fragments/replace ambiguity symbols as necessary.
+* `config`: Process/validate the configuration file and stitch input contig fragments/replace ambiguity symbols as necessary.
 * `prodigal`: Predict CDS locations on the input sequence
 * `eprimer3`: Design amplifying primers on the input sequence
 * `blastcheck`: Filter designed primers against a database of negative examples